ARM-software/sbsa-acs/README.md

  - RAS test will require EL3 firmware to enable access to RAS registers from lower EL's and forward RAS related exceptions to lower EL's.
    If arm trusted firmware is used as EL3 fimrware, enable EL3_EXCEPTION_HANDLING=1 RAS_EXTENSION=1 HANDLE_EA_EL3_FIRST=1 RAS_TRAP_LOWER_EL_ERR_ACCESS=0 during arm TF build
    If the above flags are not enabled, RAS tests can lead to exception at EL3.
+ - SBSA Future Requirements ETE test will require EL3 firmware to enable access to Trace registers from lower EL's.
+   If arm trusted firmware is used as EL3 fimrware, ENABLE_TRF_FOR_NS=1 ENABLE_TRBE_FOR_NS=1 ENABLE_SYS_REG_TRACE_FOR_NS=1 during arm TF build
+   If the above flags are not enabled, ETE tests can lead to exception at EL3.
  - MPAM test have dependency on MPAM, SRAT, HMAT, PPTT tables.
  - RAS test have dependency on AEST, RAS2, SRAT, HMAT, PPTT tables.
  - PMU test have dependency on APMT table.